-Parameters Description Variable identification via the name Allows you to allocate variables via the name or the ID of the variable.
-Connection list Displays the connection names with the corresponding hardware addresses.
+Parameters Description Connection list Displays the connection names with the corresponding hardware addresses.
 When selecting a connection name with the mouse pointer, its connection parameters will be displayed.
-Net address Complies with the net address in the variable definition.
-Connection name Freely definable name.
-IP address IP address of PLC.
 New Creates a new connection with default settings.
 Delete Deletes the connection selected in the connection list.
 Edit Opens an existing connection for editing.
-Save Saves a new or edited connection.
-Cancel Cancels the editing of connection settings without saving changes.